Decoupling the front end from back end from a monolithic system

 - All front end HTML, CSS, Javascript, images, etc can be cached by the web server or cache server.
 As a result, the live website runs blazingly fast.

-- Easeier to develop a new front end for a new target device such as kiosk machine.
+- Easier to develop a new front end for a new target device such as kiosk machine.

-- They may focus on processing the incoming request and response with the appropriate data.
+- They focus on processing the incoming request and response with the appropriate data in JSON format.

 - Any changes and optimization in the back end will not affect the front end.

-- Easier to configure the back end codes to run in multiple servers using load balancing.
+- Easier to configure the back end codes to run in multiple servers (load balancing).

 - Easier to migrate the entire back end service by using any other programming language.